woumjai/Assignment01_4-Koma/README.md

 Using digital illustration tools like Adobe Photoshop alongside AI-assisted design programs, I aim to examine both the opportunities and flaws of AI-generated content.
 As Crawford argues, AI is deeply embedded in social and economic structures, making its impact on art an urgent and complex issue.

-How to use subsection:

-### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 ## Methodology

-Your Methodology and Related Works here: 200 words here.

 To achieve my artistic vision, I started by outlining my thoughts on Artificial Intelligence, focusing on how human critical thinking is still essential when working with AI.
 I chose to explore this theme through yonkoma, a four-panel manga style known for its concise, humorous storytelling.
 My process began with research into yonkoma's structure, which helped me design the flow of the narrative.
 I then created traditional sketches for the characters and overall composition.
 This step was important in figuring out a basic composition and understanding of flow.
 For dialogue, I used ChatGPT to iterate different conversation options that aligned with my theme of basic common sense.
-I also generated an AI image for one of the panels, using AI to enhance the visuals to bolster the narrative.
+I also generated an AI image for one of the panels, asking specifically to add more fingers.

 [![ChatGPT][images-fig3]](https://github.com/woumjai/Assignment01_4-Koma/blob/1f636db04657e4b7a585738164f96c2ed560336c/images/chatGPT_prompt.png)